Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      - Controlled, OA_Gold, OA_Delayed, Other_Free_to_Read

    * - Aggregated_Full_Content
-     - A COUNTER Host_Type for content providers that offers aggregated pre-set databases of full text and other content where content is accessed in the context of the licensed database.
+     - A COUNTER Host_Type for report providers that offers aggregated pre-set databases of full text and other content where content is accessed in the context of the licensed database.
      -

    * - Aggregated full-text database